 - From 1April 2015 a programme which is a Children’s programme

-Where the programme is an ‘animation’ or ‘Children’s programme’, the last two conditions do not apply.
+Where the programme is an ‘animation’ or ‘Children’s programme’, conditions three and four do not apply.
 Television Tax Relief (TTR) specifically for animations is dealt with in the APC manual.
 See APC10100.
 A children’s programme is one where the primary audience will be under 15 years of age.

 A ‘drama’ is a programme that: